 Projects in Development

 Historic Seattle actively engages in restoration projects.
 Our role in development projects varies from limited consultant to land owner.
 We provide services related to design, finance, project development, building condition, and use assessment for a variety of projects.
-Our current project in development is the Washington Hall Restoration Project.

 Ongoing Stewardship and Easements